907sjl/referrals_powerbi/README.md

   , [Count Routine Referrals after 30d]
   , 0 )
 ```
-Then the rate is the count of referrals seen in 30 days divided into the referrals that have reached 30 days of age and were not rejected, canceled, or closed without being seen.
+Then the metric is the count of referrals seen in 30 days divided into the referrals that have reached 30 days of age and were not rejected, canceled, or closed without being seen.

 ### Display Folders for Data Elements